tmpmachine/Pixelcaso/README.md

 # pixelcaso
 This will serve as app documentation until the release date.
-Checkout Wiki page.
+See Wiki page.